khaled99b/LAB-OpenShift-Container-Platform-and-CloudForms-on-Azure/README.md

 2.  ![](./MediaFolder/media/image44.JPG)

-    environment from the CLI
+    Use your openshift url endpoint to login to your environment from the CLI

 3.  ![](./MediaFolder/media/image45.JPG)
+    Create a new project "nationalparks"

 4. From the web console, add a new Java application using the following git lab repository <https://gitlab.com/gshipley/nationalparks.git>